byronmurg/vtml/docs/variables.md

 ### Using variables

-In starling variables always cascade **down in inwards**.
+In vtml variables always cascade **down in inwards**.
 At the begining of our document we have what we call the `root-dataset` and each time we add new data or select existing data we create a new `data-frame`.

 Take the following example: